tjitze/RankPL/README.md

                                                               var := e_2;
                                                           }
 ```
-The third is the *range expression*.
+The third is the *range assignment*.
 It represents the random choice, all equally likely, among the integer values between
 `i_1` (inclusive) and `i_2` (exclusive).
 ```
                                                           either {